Earth’s Greatest Wildlife Destination

 South Georgia and Antarctic Peninsula

 Experience the vibrant spring of South Georgia Island and the early season of the Antarctic Peninsula.
 Beneath the towering, snow-blanketed mountains of South Georgia Island, observe and photograph special wildlife behaviors seldom seen.
-This time of year is the only time you can find southern elephant seal bulls fight for territories while females nurse young, distinctly marked gray-headed albatross attending to their cliffside nests, and awkward wandering albatross young attempting first flight.
+This time of year is the only time you can find southern elephant seal bulls fighting for territories while females nurse their pups, awkward young wandering albatross attempting their first flight, and distinctly marked gray-headed albatross attending to their cliffside nests.
 You’ll stand amongst vast colonies of king penguins and watch macaroni penguins launching into the ocean.
-This time of year, the Antarctic Peninsula is in the beginnings of its spring season when the ice in the Weddell Sea can open up, allowing opportunities for lone emperor penguins to wander on ice floes.
+This time of year, the Antarctic Peninsula is in the beginning of its spring season when the ice in the Weddell Sea can open, allowing opportunities for lone emperor penguins to wander on ice floes.
 At penguin colonies, you’ll find penguins courting, setting up nests, and perhaps laying eggs.
-Through over twenty-five years of experience in the Antarctic, we offer the most in-depth exploration of one of the densest wildlife spectacles found anywhere in the world, and with only 100 passengers, you’ll have ample opportunities to experience this spectacle during every landing and Zodiac cruise.
+Through over thirty years of experience in the Antarctic, we offer the most in-depth exploration of one of the densest wildlife spectacles found anywhere in the world, and with only 100 passengers, you’ll have ample opportunities to experience this spectacle during every landing and Zodiac cruise.

 - Spend six full days on South Georgia Island and six full days in the Antarctic Peninsula and South Shetland Islands with maximum shore time and Zodiac cruising.